 And let me tell you – they are pretty dang great.
 And super easy too!

 The dough for these deep dish cookies is my favorite cookie dough separated in two parts.
 The first part gets smooshed all over the bottom of the skillet.
-Next you layer in the Reese’s cups or whatever miniature candy you want.
-I love peanut butter so naturally, that’s the flavors I went after.
+Next you layer in the Reese’s cups (where the “monster” in the title comes from — the peanut butter in these cups!)
+You could switch out the Reese’s for really whatever miniature candy you want.

 After that, the rest of the dough gets some additions: peanut butter M&M’s (again you can substitute plain M&M’s or another chocolate candy) and some milk chocolate chips.
 That dough gets smooshed over the top of the Reese’s cups and BAM ready to go into the oven.
 It bakes for about 20-25 minutes at 350 degrees.